-Enable developers to:

-- Identify how their proposals may affect the interests for which the sites are designated (either positively or negatively) and - Where relevant, how the sites contribute to wider ecological networks or mosaics. - 3.6 Paragraph 5.5.3 further requires that developers should avoid harm to the interests of locally designated sites where possible.
-Where this is unavoidable, minimisation or mitigation methods should be used to offset harm that may be caused, to ensure that there is no reduction in the overall nature conservation value of the area, which should be agreed with the LPA and or Local Wildlife Trust.
+- 2.6 Section 5.5 of Technical Advice Note 5: Nature and Conservation Planning (Welsh Assembly Government, 2009), which relates to local sites, states that they have an important role to play in meeting biodiversity targets and contributing to the quality of life and well-being of the community.
+Paragraph 5.5.2 states that they should: - Be subject to the application of rigorous criteria to ensure their designation is justified on biological or geological grounds; - Be subject to a transparent designating and maintaining process, with records and assessments publicly available (unless information about particular species is sensitive in terms of their protection) and - Enable developers to: - Identify how their proposals may affect the interests for which the sites are designated (either positively or negatively) and - Where relevant, how the sites contribute to wider ecological networks or mosaics. - 2.7 Paragraph 5.5.3 further requires that developers should avoid harm to the interests of locally designated sites where possible.
+Where this is unavoidable, minimisation or mitigation methods should be used to offset harm that may be caused to ensure that there is no reduction in the overall nature conservation value of the area.
+This should be agreed with the LPA and or Local Wildlife Trust.

-3 Regional Policy Context
+Regional Policy Context

-- 3.1 The Guidelines for the Selection of Wildlife Sites in South Wales [referred to as the South Wales Guidelines] (The South Wales Wildlife Partnership, 2004) was published by the Gwent Wildlife Trust, as part of a partnership project to develop a common set of guidelines for the selection of Wildlife Sites1 (and Sites of Importance for Nature Conservation) in the South Wales region.
+3.1 The Guidelines for the Selection of Wildlife Sites in South Wales [referred to as the South Wales Guidelines] (The South Wales Wildlife Partnership, 2004) was published by the Gwent Wildlife Trust, as part of a partnership project to develop a common set of guidelines for the selection of Wildlife Sites2 (and Sites of Importance for Nature Conservation) in the South Wales region.
 This document was based on The Criteria for the Selection of Wildlife Sites in Gwent, Glamorgan and Carmarthenshire (Pryce, 1999), originally compiled by David Clements and Richard Pryce1.
 The purpose of the guidelines was to provide a framework within which individual local authorities were free to refine their own detailed criteria for the selection and designation of Wildlife Sites within their administrative boundaries.
-In 2008 the Wales Biodiversity Partnership produced guidelines for the selection of local sites in certain areas of South Wales (Caerphilly County Borough Council, Merthyr Tydfil and Rhondda Cynon Taf County Borough Council, 2008). - 4.2 The criteria contained in the document were intended to be used to identify SINCs and represent the refinements of the South Wales Guidelines for a recognisable biodiversity area: the valleys of central South Wales (the "Mid-Valleys area").
-The Mid-Valleys area comprises the Unitary Authorities of Blaenau Gwent County Borough Council, Caerphilly County Borough Council, Merthyr Tydfil County Borough Council and Rhondda Cynon Taf County Borough Council, excluding the areas that lie within the Brecon Beacons National Park (BBNP).
+In 2008 the Wales Biodiversity Partnership produced guidelines for the selection of local sites in certain areas of South Wales (Caerphilly County Borough Council, Merthyr Tydfil and Rhondda Cynon Taf County Borough Council, 2008).

-&lt;sup>1 Whilst the term 'Wildlife sites' is the title preferred by the Wildlife Trusts Partnership, in South Wales such sites are more usually referred to as Sites of Importance for Nature Conservation (SINCs).
+2 Whilst the term 'Wildlife sites' is the title preferred by the Wildlife Trusts Partnership, in South Wales such sites are more usually referred to as Sites of Importance for Nature Conservation (SINCs).